angelddaz/yoink_githubdir/README.md

 We get regex, requests, and a ton of string manipulation involved instead.

 # Current Capabilities
+Running this script, with 'file' and a GitHub URL as parameters,
+  * example: `python launcher.py [ file | dir ] [ GitHub URL]`
-Running this script, with 'file' and a GitHub URL as parameters, downloads the raw version of that file into my downloads folder.
+downloads the raw version of that file into my downloads folder.

 # TODO
 Download directories, recursively down, as well.